ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ## <a name="creating-a-business-site" style="color: #666">Creating a Business Site</a>

+Taking everything you’ve learning throughout the semester, you will create a WordPress site for a client.
+Your role will be as a freelancer.
+The goal of this site will not be just as a blog, but as a full website for a small business.
+When you are done with this site, it should be completely stable and be able to be handed off to a content manager.

+### Steps

+1. Wireframing: You will create at least 2 wireframes for your site for UI/UX testing purposes.

+2. Mock up: You will create at least 2 versions of a mockup of your site.
+These visual mockups should reflect your wireframes after they have been tested and modified.
+We will have an in-class critique on the two mockups.

+3. Make changes to your mockup from the critique and submit a final design prior to turning the Business Site in for grading.

+4. Implement your design into a completely fresh WordPress installation.
+The completely fresh WordPress installation should begin with a fresh copy of your blank template and be modified from that.

+### Project Specifications

+Your site must contain the following elements:

+a.
+A clean WordPress install

+b.
+Usage of at least one plugin

+c.
+Integrated javascript (either through plugins or coded into the page)

+d.
+Well-manicured content (no filler except for blog pages)

+e.
+Be fully responsive

+f.
+Have multiple pages (including custom templates)

+g.
+Be well designed and demonstrate your knowledge and comfort with WordPress

+#### Grading Rubric:

+	Note that the majority of your grade is based on your ability to make a design and implement it as it appears in the mockup.

+**Design:** Did you provide an original, quality design beforehand?
+(Feel free to send new designs within a reasonable time before you begin your project if you have taken away changes from our critique)
+55 points

+**Execution:** Using your design, do you effectively reproduce (or improve upon) your mocked up design?
+100 points

+**Consistency:** Do you use the same elements throughout your site, allowing it to be consistent throughout?
+(Same colors, fonts, padding, element width)
+35 points

+**Usability:** Is your site easy to use and does everything function correctly?
+(Nothing can be broken and elements must be easy to find)
+35 points

+**Interactivity:** Did you include an interactive element?
+(Using some active element [i.e., javascript] or plugin to enhance the site)
+25 points

+**Project Formalities:** Submit the mockups, wireframes, and have all of the required elements listed above.
+50 points

+300 total points

+### Mock Client Arrangement

+Students will have the option of creating a site for an actual client if they have one on board.
+Some good suggestions for an actual client might be a family member’s hobby or side business, a local and small non-profit, event, or sporting organization, or just something you are passionate about and want to promote from a business level.
+Any site that is not the mock client arrangement must be approved by the professor.

+If you do not have an actual site (or don’t care to worry about one), you may choose the mock client arrangement below.
+A majority of students choose the mock client arrangement.

+#### Client:

+**Slick’s Auto Body**

+#### Expectation:

+Slick wants to move his business into the 21st century and thinks having a dynamic, well designed website can help him make this step.
+He doesn’t want his site to look like everyone else’s so he is open to having some **radical designs** thrown at him.
+He wants to have **pages which tell customers about his shop, where it is located, some pricing plans, promotions, and a contact page**.
+Additionally, **he wants to have a blog that he can write cool tips and tricks about auto body work**.
+Lastly, he wants to make sure he is going to **rise in Google search rankings**.

+#### Your site must have the following pages:

+- Front page
+- About page
+- Pricing and Promotions
+- Contact and Locations
+- Blog page
+- Any other promotional pages you think Slick would benefit from

 ### <span style="color: #666">Tutorial: Creating a Separate Blog Page</span>

 ## <a name="in-class-critiques">In-Class Critiques</a>